nasd4q/while-preparing-for-ocp/REMEMBERTHIS.md

 * In Java 7, "try with resources" statement was introduced, which does not require catch or finally blocks.
 (Else at least one of those is required.
 (TODO - check this))
 * catch and finally blocks are executed after the resources are closed.
+* "Any object that implements java.lang.AutoCloseable, which includes all objects which implement java.io.Closeable, can be used as a resource."

 #### Lambdas, double-colon operator